bretcope/EnumToSql/README.md

 ### Failures

-EnumsToSql does not run updates inside a transaction.
+EnumToSql does not run updates inside a transaction.
 This helps simplify the code and minimize locking, but has the obvious disadvantage that it could leave a database in a partially updated state.
 In practice, the impact is minimal because:

 - The tool is idempotent, so a successful run will typically correct a previous failed run.
 - Deletions (most likely to fail) are run last, after inserts and updates.

-EnumsToSql will stop attempting to updating a database after the first failure.
+EnumToSql will stop attempting to updating a database after the first failure.
 When updating multiple databases in parallel, all databases are attempted, even if a prior database failed.
-If parallel is disabled (with `--no-parallel`), EnumsToSql will not attempt to update the next database if the prior one failed.
+If parallel is disabled (with `--no-parallel`), EnumToSql will not attempt to update the next database if the prior one failed.

 ### Logging Formats

 The logging output is relatively plaintext by default.
 However, there are a few built-in formatters including colors, timestamps, and a TeamCity-specific formatter.
-Use the `--help` argument for more information, or see [LogFormatters.cs](https://github.com/bretcope/EnumsToSql/blob/master/EnumsToSql/LogFormatters.cs).
+Use the `--help` argument for more information, or see [LogFormatters.cs](https://github.com/bretcope/EnumToSql/master/EnumToSql/LogFormatters.cs).
 Feel free to implement your own formatter and submit a pull request.

 ### EnumSqlTable Attribute

 By default, EnumsToSql looks for an attribute named "EnumSqlTable".
 You can customize the name using the `--attr` argument (e.g. `--attr CustomName`).
 The "Attribute" suffix is automatically appended to the name, unless it already ends with Attribute.

-EnumsToSql looks for the following properties on the attribute:
+EnumToSql looks for the following properties on the attribute:

 - __TableName__ `string` (required):  The name of the table where the enum should be replicated to.
 This must never be null or empty.
 - __SchemaName__ `string` (optional): The schema which the table lives on.
 If this property is missing, or returns null/empty, defaults to "dbo".